BenioffOceanInitiative/cccJetsonNano/README.md

 ```

-If using the gui on the jetson nano, you can test the webcam with mpv:
+If using the gui on the jetson nano, you can view the webcam with mpv:
 ```
 mpv /dev/video0
 ```
 To exit mpv press q